 Rollforward of client asset values.
+Ending client asset values increased in 2023 from 2022 primarily due to the difference in market performance during each respective period.
+Net flows remained positive during 2023 but were lower than net flows in 2022.
 Ending client asset values decreased in 2022 from 2021 primarily due to negative market performance in 2022.
 Also contributing to the decrease was movement in the foreign exchange rate as the U.S. dollar strengthened in relation to the Canadian dollar, which negatively impacted client asset values as of December 31, 2022.
 Net flows remained positive for 2022, albeit to a lesser extent than in 2021.